aritramukhopadhyay2004/aritramukhopadhyay2004/README.md

 ## 👋 Hello World!

 I'm **Aritra Mukhopadhyay**, an aspiring **AI/ML** Engineer, passionate about crafting intelligent solutions and building impactful projects.
-Currently pursuing *B.Tech in CSE (AIML)* at *The Neotia University*, I enjoy working on **Machine Learning, Deep Learning, and Web Development*, and I'm always eager to learn new technologies.
+Currently pursuing *B.Tech in CSE (AIML)* at *The Neotia University*, I enjoy working on Machine Learning, Deep Learning, and I'm always eager to learn new technologies.

 ---